q-omar/spaceInvaders/README.md

 --------------
 	This game relies on the InvadersGameLogic class to hold instances of the other key logic classes (AlienArray, Shot, PlayerShip, BarrierArray).
 These instances are passed to the controller class and used to update the text board or GUI window, depending on the version run.
-Since InvadersGameText/GUI require the coordinates of the game objects to draw them properly, privacy leaks are inevitable.
-However, constants such as boardHeight/Width and screenHeight/Width are immutable.
+Constants such as boardHeight/Width and screenHeight/Width are immutable.
+Privacy leaks for the Shape classes
+	(Shot, PlayerShip...) are avoided by using copy constructors, so that InvadersGameLogic only returns copies of each object.
+	This prevents modification of their state by outside classes while allowing InvadersGameText and InvadersGameGUI to correctly display each object.

 III.
 Imports
 ___________________